-- c.
-"Compound rotary tables" and "tilting spindles", capable of upgrading, according to the manufacturer's specifications, machine tools to or above the levels specified by 1-2.B. - 1-2.B.9.
+- d.
+"Tilting spindles" having all of the following: - 1.
+Designed for machine tools for turning, milling or grinding; and - 2.
+Designed to be coordinated simultaneously for "contouring control". - 1-2.B.9.
 Spin-forming machines and flow-forming machines, which, according to the manufacturer's technical specification, can be equipped with "numerical control" units or a computer control and having all of the following: - a.
 Three or more axes which can be coordinated simultaneously for "contouring control"; and - b.
 A roller force more than 60 kN.